Timeline of women's sports: 19th century

+1894 - Dribbling and guarding another player was prohibited in women's basketball.

 1895 – In England, the first recorded game of association football between women took place.

+1895 – The women's University Match in (field) hockey between the University of Oxford and the University of Cambridge was first played in 1895, making it the oldest women's varsity match in the world.

 1895 – The American Annie Smith Peck climbed the Matterhorn, becoming the first woman to reach the summit.

 1895 – At the Meadow Brook Club in Hempstead, New York, 13 women competed in the first women's amateur golf championship in the United States.
 Mrs. Charles S. Brown won the tournament with a score of 132 and Nellie Sargent came in second place.

-1895 – A group of "nimble, supple and vivacious girls" competed in what is considered the first organized athletics meeting in the United States.
+1895 – A group of "nimble, supple and vivacious girls" competed in what is considered the first organized athletics meeting for women in the United States.
 Hosted by Vassar College and known as a "Field Day," there were running and jumping events.

-1895 – Chicago's West Division High School formed the first women's softball team, but they went without a coach four four years until 1899.
+1895 – Chicago's West Division High School formed the first women's softball team, but they went without a coach for four years until 1899.

+1895 - Clara Gregory Baer wrote the first book of rules for women's basketball.

+1895 - The first public women's basketball game in the South was played at a men's only club, the Southern Athletic Club.

-1896 – A six day bicycle race for women, the first of its kind, began at New York City's Madison Square Garden on January 6.
+1896 – A six-day bicycle race for women, the first of its kind, began at New York City's Madison Square Garden on January 6.

 1896 – Stanford University and the University of California at Berkeley faced off on April 4 in the first women's intercollegiate basketball championship before a crowd of 700 women.
 Stanford won, 2–1.

 1896 – Stamata Revithi, of Greece, ran the 40-kilometer marathon during the 1896 Summer Olympics in Athens, Greece.

 1897 – Adine Masson, of France, became the first winner of the ladies singles at the French Open.

+1897 - The first recorded women's basketball game in Australia was held, played in Victoria, using wet paper bags for baskets.

+1897 - The first women's high school basketball game was held, between Austin High and Oak Park.
+It was won by Austin 16–4.

-1898 – Lizzie Arlington pitched for the Philadelphia Reserves.
-She was the first woman to sign a professional baseball contract.
+1898 - On July 5, 1898, Lizzie Arlington became the first woman to play for a professional men's baseball team when she pitched the ninth inning for the Reading Coal Heavers against the Allentown Peanuts.

+1899 - Senda Berenson published the first issue of Basketball Guide for Women, which she would edit and update for eighteen years.
+These rules, with minor modifications, would remain in use until the 1960s.